nusha554/Say-Do/README.md

 * Say your task as it appears in the text box.
 * Finish by saying 'bye'.
 * Next, by command 'add' add a new task or 'reset'/'clear' to start over.
-* If you want to delete or edit an already exsisting task, just say 'delete task *Number of the task*' of 'edit task *Number of the task*'.
+* To delete or edit an already existing task, just say 'delete task *Number of the task*' of 'edit task *Number of the task*'.
 * The tasks are numerated top to bottom.
 * Once you are finished with a task, mark it as done.